2015 Wootton Bassett rail incident: RAIB investigation findings

 The investigation found that crewing of the train was insufficient.
 There was no traction inspector on board.
-WCRC had discontinued the use of traction inspectors by 2012.
+WCR had discontinued the use of traction inspectors by 2012.
 A traction inspector's duties include assisting the driver with the sighting of signals.
 Two members of the train support crew were also on the footplate of Tangmere, but they had no responsibility in respect of the operation of the train.
 No problems were found with the ability to sight signals SN43 and SN45.
 The locomotive and carriages from the train were tested separately following the incident; no fault was found with either, although some of the sensors were not being recorded by the On Train Data Recorder (OTDR).
 The RAIB were able to reconstruct the sequence of events from the data that was recorded by the OTDR.

 The investigation found that the fixed AWS magnet for signal SN43 was incorrectly positioned.
 It was located 278 m from the signal, instead of the standard 180 m.
 The actual location of signal SN43 was 12 m closer to the junction than shown on signalling diagrams, which was at 83 mi 54 chain from London.
 These errors meant that the placing of the AWS magnet for the temporary speed restriction was also incorrect.
 Instead of being 223 m from the fixed AWS magnet, the temporary AWS magnet for the speed restriction was only 170 m from it.
 The installation of signal SN43 was in 1978, and the errors had remained undetected since then.
 An emergency speed restriction had been introduced in January 2015 due to the condition of the track, and had subsequently been converted to a temporary speed restriction.
 These errors were found not to have been contributory factors in the incident.

-The safety culture at WCRC was found by the investigation to be weak.
+The safety culture at WCR was found by the investigation to be weak.
 This was evidenced by a number of factors, including the lack of traction inspectors, failure to test for drugs and alcohol, failure to download data from OTDRs to analyse individual driver performance, failure to maintain OTDR equipment correctly, failure to report missing seals on safety equipment where they were required to be fitted, failure to keep proper records, and failure to improve following the incident at Bell Busk (detailed below).

 Trains

 Charter train

 The charter train, reporting number 1Z67, was a steam-hauled passenger train, the 16:35 Cathedrals Express charter from Bristol Temple Meads to Southend East, Essex.
 The train was hauled by Battle of Britain-class locomotive 34067 Tangmere (TOPS number 98 767).
 Tangmere was hauling thirteen carriages, which were a mixture of Mk 1s and Mk 2s.
-The train was operated by WCRC.
+The train was operated by WCR.
 There were 477 passengers and 39 staff on board the train.